Our Suckley School Curriculum values that underpin all learning are:

 We have an active school council and house and sports team captains.
 These pupils are voted into their positions and pupil leaders have to convince others and provide reasons as to why they should be voted in.
 Councillors, as elected representatives of their classes attend meetings with the head teacher, and are given additional responsibilities within the school.
 We have evidence that the school council make a difference and have made decisions that have led to improvements in provision. they have been part of the staff recruitment process and the induction of new pupils.

-In May 15 we held a 'general election' in which Y6 candidates presented to the school, followed by a secret ballot.
+For example, we held a 'general election' in which Y6 candidates presented to the school, followed by a secret ballot.
 Their presentations are available to view on our website.

 We provide pupils with a broad general knowledge of, and promote respect for public institutions and services (such as visits from local police, police dog, local councillors, pedestrian and road safety teams, who explain what they do).
 We contribute to the local community, for example, by respecting support groups for the elderly and visiting them at Christmas. groups of children regularly present to the Parish Council about the school.